Hereford to Hoarwithy Canoe and Kayak Route Description

 Time: 6-8 hours in a canoe or kayak

 - Boat hire, either canoe or kayak depending on your preference

 - Recovery by minibus or taxi to your start point

 - Safety brief and basic instruction before setting off

-If you are wanting a shorter trip than Hereford to Hoarwithy, then just 9 miles from Hereford is Holme Lacy Bridge, where there is a landing point.
+Alternatively, if you are wanting a shorter trip there is a landing point at Holme Lacy.
 This is a good point to stop if you are just wanting a 3-4 hr trip.
 See our page Hereford – Holme Lacy Bridge for more information.

 For a day-trip arriving in Hereford, we would recommend Preston-on-Wye to Hereford, which is 12 miles in length.